Davenport70/python-basics-/README.md

 # Engineering 54 Python Basics :Taco:

-This is a repo with the basics for python.
+This is a repo with the basics for python;

 We will cover:
 - Variables